mortezakowkabi/jcb-persian-documentation/047-Tutorial-on-forking-JCB-snippets-so-you-can-share-your-snippets-with-the-rest-of-the-Community.md

 cd Joomla-Component-Builder-Snippets
 ```

-> **Tip:** Use SSH for security if you’re familiar with SSH keys; otherwise, use HTTPS.
+> **Tip:** Use SSH for security if you're familiar with SSH keys; otherwise, use HTTPS.

-After cloning, you’ll see all files locally.
+After cloning, you'll see all files locally.
 Avoid editing them directly — instead, make all snippet modifications within **Joomla Component Builder** and export them properly.

 ---